dimingo/MonsterSlayer/README.md

 ### Hi there 👋

 # MonsterSlayer
-This is a monster slayer game developed by vue.js to showing the fundermentals of vue.js
+This is a monster slayer game developed by vue.js to demonstrate the fundermentals of vue.js

 I'm dimingo.
-I love building utilities aimed at increasing Developer productivity :raised_hands:
+Coding is just a hobby.